Autopsy: Severe brain trauma in ex-NFL player who shot 6

-The 20 years Phillip Adams spent playing football ”definitely … gave rise” to a diagnosis of stage 2 chronic traumatic encephalopathy, said Dr. Ann McKee, who examined Adams’ brain.
+The 20 years Phillip Adams spent playing football “definitively … gave rise” to a diagnosis of stage 2 chronic traumatic encephalopathy, said Dr. Ann McKee, who examined his brain.

 Authorities have said that on April 7, Phillip Adams killed Rock Hill physician Robert Lesslie; his wife, Barbara; two of their grandchildren, 9-year-old Adah Lesslie and 5-year-old Noah Lesslie; and two HVAC technicians working at the Lesslie home, James Lewis and Robert Shook, both 38.
 Police later found Adams with a self-inflicted gunshot wound to the head.

-Note: This story has been updated to correct the name of the sheriff in the last paragraph from Toland to Tolson.